invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

 -ArtifactsPath "$(ArtifactsPath)" -ResourcePrefix "$(Infra.Environment.ResourcePrefix)" -ResourceGroupName "$(Infra.Environment.ResourceGroup)" -VariableGroupName "Software.Infra.$(Infra.Environment.ShortName)" -ResourceGroupLocation "$(Infra.Environment.Region.Primary)" -devOpsObjectId $(Infra.DevOps.Object.Id)
 ```

+##Azure Active Directory

+If you are planning to enable AAD for the dashboard you will need to set the following parameters as arguments within the Deploy Task

+* AzureActiveDirectoryClientId
+* AzureActiveDirectoryTenantId

+The option to login with AAD in the dashboard will only be possible if the above values are supplied.

 **ARM Template Parameters**

 The below table lists the parameters accepted by the ARM template.